The Gospel According to John:

 a stunning literal interpretation of the Old Testament

 It’s also characteristic of Jesus to use Old Testament references as a foundation for his teaching.
 The most amazing details from the Old Testament foreshadow Jesus himself, and few are more amazing than Paul’s interpretation of the story in the book of Numbers 20:2–11 of Moses striking a rock to bring forth water for the Israelites in the wilderness.
 In his First Letter to the Corinthians 10:1–4 Paul writes: “I want you to know, brethren, that our fathers … all ate the same supernatural food and all drank the same supernatural drink.
 For they drank from the supernatural Rock which followed them, and the Rock was Christ.”
-As if it were not enough that God could provide water from a rock to slake his people’s thirst, it turns out that this is no ordinary rock but one that is able to follow the Israelites in the wilderness—and this Rock actually is the second person of the Blessed Trinity.
+As if it were not enough that God could provide water from a rock to quench his people’s thirst, it turns out that this is no ordinary rock but one that is able to follow the Israelites in the wilderness—and this Rock actually is the second person of the Blessed Trinity.

 In the Fourth Gospel, Jesus expands on the theme.
 Jesus teaches that he still is providing humanity with supernatural drink, only this time the living water is spiritual in nature.
 Jesus continues to teach using earthly things to explain heavenly things.
 Water is a normal everyday substance that’s essential for human life.
 Jesus previously taught the Samaritan woman that he’s the source of “living water,” an essential element of eternal life.
 Now he teaches that this “living water” will overflow from the hearts of those who receive it.
 Baptized Christians are intended to become sources of “living water.”